Mass and Hymn for Saint Apollinaris

 Amen

-Thus the glory to the trinity,
+Thus glory to the trinity,

 Which arranges the creatures,